Bulat-Ziganshin/FA/New-archive-format.md

 ## Local descriptor

-<ul></ul>Immediately follows the block it describes, saved in REVERSED byte order.
+Immediately follows the block it describes, saved in REVERSED byte order.
 Fields are:
 - signature: 4-byte checksum of the next 8 bytes (CRC-32c with "ArC\2" as starting value)
 - descriptor checksum (4 bytes)
 - block type and two flags (1 byte):